College Hill Neighborhood on the East Side

 College Hill Neighborhood

-The East Side neighborhood we know today as College Hill was the site of the first permanent colonial settlement in Rhode Island.
+College Hill was the site of the first permanent colonial settlement in Rhode Island.
 The year was 1636 when Roger Williams built the first home here.
-College Hill still proudly contains one of the Americas's most extensive and distinguished collections of historic architecture.
+College Hill still proudly contains one of the America's most extensive and distinguished collections of historic architecture.
 Located on a steep hill going up from the east bank of the Providence River, the area has always been primarily residential in nature.
 In fact, Benefit Street, Providence's own "Mile of History," was established in 1756 and became home to many wealthy Providence businessmen.
 Providence's early commercial success was in the shipping trade.
 Schooners were docked at the Providence River wharfs at the foot of College Hill.
 Later Providence became one of the first American cities to industrialize, starting the Industrial Revolution.

-Institutional growth flourished in the eastern and western sections of College Hill.
-Both Brown University and the Rhode Island School of Design continue to make important contributions to the architectural fabric and commercial success of this area.
-This is especially true near the western edge of the neighborhood along the river and along North and South Main streets.
-This area, while having been in use for hundreds of years, has recently been revived as a vital commercial corridor and is home to Waterfire, the renowned art installation that lights up the river.
+The western edge of the neighborhood, along the Providence River and along North and South Main streets, while having been in use for hundreds of years, has recently been revived as a vital commercial corridor and is home to Waterfire, the renowned art installation that lights up the river.
 The foot of College Hill also provides an important residential to commercial transition point where the neighborhood meets downtown Providence.
+This area is home to many of the City's finest restaurants, with some located right on the river.
+The Thayer Street retail area caters to Brown University students and other young adults.
+The Brown Book Store and Avon Cinema are found on Thayer Street.

-Through the 1950s, College Hill experienced a decline.
-Then in 1960, there was a rediscovery and renewed appreciation for its rare collection of historic houses along Benefit Street.
+College Hill has been designated as one of the Great Places in America by the American Planning Association in 2011.
+College Hill became an example of Historic Preservation planning in 1959 when there was a rediscovery and renewed appreciation for College Hill's rare collection of historic houses along Benefit Street.
 Many of these historic homes had fallen into disrepair and some were targeted for demolition by the city's proposed urban renewal project.
 Due largely to the efforts of Antoinette Downing and the Providence Preservation Society, these plans were altered and the area became one of the first urban renewal projects in the country to embrace rehabilitation rather than resorting to demolition and redevelopment.
 Today, nearly all of the buildings on or near historic Benefit Street have been renovated and the area is home to one of the finest cohesive collections of restored 18th and early 19th century architecture in the United States.
 Here you'll see the neighborhood and homes much as they appeared two hundred years ago.
-In fact, many houses still have forged iron boot scrapers mounted on their granite front doorstep.

 Map of the College Hill Neighborhood